adamsilver/fdpb/checkout.md

 Once again, we redesigned it so that each section became its own page etc. This had a massively positive impact to the business.
 And this time I made a note of the numbers.
 The result wa an extra two million orders annually.
 And by the way, that's order, not revenue.

 Some years later, Robin Whittleton from GDS, told me that putting each thing on a page of its own was a design pattern in its own right[^].
-And it had a name and everything&mdash;not that everything needs a label to be good, but it's easier to refer to when it does.
+And it had a name and everything&mdash;not that things needs a label to be good, but they're easier to refer to when they do.

 The pattern is known as One Thing Per Page and it is by far and away my favourite design pattern.
 Apart from the resulting numbers their is a lot of design rationale behind the pattern which we'll get to shorlty.
 Before we do that though, let's take a brief look at the page refresh, which is particulary relevant to all this.

 ## The page refresh

 Browse the Internet.
 I'll wait here while you do that.
 Back?
 Cool.
-You will have noticed that most websites are cram packed with stuff you just don't need and that your eyes have learnt to glaze over.
+You will have noticed that most websites are cram-packed with stuff you just don't need and that your eyes have learnt to glaze over.
 Even well-known successful websites suffer from this problem.

 It's not just the *amount* of things that is the problem, but its the things themselves.
 Quite often it's form over function.
 And more literally speaking, we're prone to dumping several high resolution images on a single page.